 Cat and her boyfriend Josh, accompanied by her friend Jennifer and their gay friend Ben, go up to cabin in the woods for Josh’s birthday.
 Jennifer also invites along Mark, a hot guy she has just met, but he instead prefers to hook up with Ben.
 While up at the lake, they are affected by the plants in the woods, which cause them to become erotically aroused.
 Some of them wake the next morning to discover that the plants have taken over others in the group and are intent on claiming them too.

 Harvest Lake was the fourth film for the Indiana-based director-writer Scott Schirmer.
-Schirmer first appeared with the non-genre Off the Beaten Path (2005) and then discovered horror with House of Hope (2010) and remained there with Found (2012) and Plank Face (2016).
+Schirmer first appeared with the non-genre Off the Beaten Path (2005) and then discovered horror with House of Hope (2010) and remained there with Found (2012), Plank Face (2016) and The Bad Man (2018).

 Harvest Lake opens on an unusual prologue with a man (Derek Sturgeon) pursuing a woman (Lucretia Lynn) through the woods, which is directed in a way where you can never be certain if it is a horror scene and he is pursuing her with malice, or is a seduction and she is enticing him, and ends with them nude (both proving to be very well inked) having sex and then drinking the liquids from the plants in the area, followed by their blankly walking into the lake.